Rescue Logo Design Explained

 A rescue logo design is important as a way to identify these essential teams.
 These logos make rescue personnel instantly recognizable, so it’s important to design one that manages to be eye-catching and distinctive without raising any confusion.
 There are many common themes among rescue and first responder logos that you should consider as you are developing this type of logo for your own organization.

 Many logos feature a recognizable image or icon as part of their design.
-Unless you are planning to work with text alone, some type of picture is essential in your logo design.
+Unless you are planning to work with text alone, some type of picture is essential in your logo.
 The typical logo design for many first responders will often feature the staff of Asclepius.
 Though you may not recognize this name, you would undoubtedly recognize the image.
 This illustration features a serpent wound around a rough-hewn stick or staff.

 Asclepius is an ancient Greek physician who practiced in Greece around 1200 BC.
 After his death, he was deified and became known as the god of healing or medicine.
 He is usually depicted holding his staff, which features a serpent clinging to it.